magicstickuk/multisite-post-duplicator/README.md

 *   Copies all custom fields
 *   Copies all related post meta
 *   Includes any custom post type on your network as long as the post type exists in your destination site
-*   Automatically copy your post/page/custom post type from one site to another from within your workflow
-*   Copies any featured image (Can be turned on or off in Settings)
+*   Copies any featured image
-*   Copies all image media within post content to the new site's media library for exclusive use in the destination site (Can be turned on or off in Settings)
+*   Copies all image media within post content to the new site's media library for exclusive use in the destination site
-*   Copies associated tags (Can be turned on or off in Settings)
+*   Copies associated tags
 *   Copies post categories.
-If the category doesn't exist in the destination site then the category is created and assigned to the post (Can be turned on or off in Settings)
+If the category doesn't exist in the destination site then the category is created and assigned to the post
 *   Copies post taxonomy terms.
-(Can be turned on or off in Settings).
 This behaviour assumes that the taxonomies being duplicated have been registered on the destination site.
+*	Create a duplication link so if you ever update the source post again it will automatically update the duplicated page also
+*	Activity Log.
+View information on all dulications performed within your network
 *	Batch Duplication
 *	Settings page to customise the default behaviour
 *	Restrict functionality to only certain sites on your network